cumulus13/sqlgen/README.md

 SQLGen
 ===========

-	SQL Query generator from website (like w3schools.com) to help learn sql
+	SQL Query generator from website (such as w3schools.com) to help learn sql

 usage
 -------------